safeledger logo

 • Used mainly for holding companies or international operations.

-• No physical office or visa eligibility required.
+• In offshore business setup no physical office or visa eligibility required.

 Free Zones are ideal for 100% ownership and easy setups, but come with trade restrictions on the mainland.